-Emerging Market Risks - International investors may view Turkey negatively based upon adverse events in other emerging markets
+Emerging Market Risks - International investors might view Turkey negatively based upon adverse events in other emerging markets

 Emerging markets such as Turkey are subject to greater risk of being perceived negatively by investors based upon external events than are more-developed markets, and financial turmoil in any emerging market (or global markets generally) could disrupt the business environment in Turkey.
 Moreover, financial turmoil in one or more emerging market(s) tends to adversely affect prices for securities in other emerging market countries as investors move their money to countries that are perceived to be more stable and economically developed.
 An increase in the perceived risks associated with investing in emerging economies could dampen capital flows to Turkey and adversely affect the Turkish economy.
-As a result, investors' interest in the Notes (and thus their price) may be subject to fluctuations that may not necessarily be related to economic conditions in Turkey or the financial performance of the Group.
+As a result, investors' interest in the Notes (and thus their price) might be subject to fluctuations that might not necessarily be related to economic conditions in Turkey or the financial performance of the Group.

-Investors' interest in Turkey may be negatively affected by events in other emerging markets or the global economy in general, which could have a material adverse effect on the Group's business, financial condition and/or results of operations.
+Investors' interest in Turkey might be negatively affected by events in other emerging markets or the global economy in general, which could have a material adverse effect on the Group's business, financial condition and/or results of operations.

-Inflation Risk - Turkey's economy has been subject to significant inflationary pressures in the past and may become subject to significant inflationary pressures in the future
+Inflation Risk - Turkey's economy has been subject to significant inflationary pressures in the past and might become subject to significant inflationary pressures in the future

 The Turkish economy has experienced significant inflationary pressures in the past with year-over-year consumer price inflation rates as high as 69.7% in the early 2000s; however, weak domestic demand and declining energy prices in 2009 caused the domestic year-over-year consumer price index to decrease to 6.5% at the end of 2009, the lowest level in many years.
-Consumer price inflation was 10.4%, 6.2% and 7.4% in 2011, 2012 and 2013, respectively.
-Producer price inflation was 13.3%, 2.5% and 7.0% in 2011, 2012 and 2013, respectively.
-Significant global price increases in major commodities such as oil, cotton, corn and wheat would be likely to increase supply side inflation pressures throughout the world.
-These inflationary pressures and any further depreciation of the Turkish Lira, may result in Turkish inflation exceeding the Central Bank's inflation target, which may cause the Central Bank to modify its monetary policy.
+Consumer price inflation was 10.4%, 6.2% and 7.4% in 2011, 2012 and 2013, respectively, with producer price inflation during those years of 13.3%, 2.5% and 7.0%, respectively.
+The volatility of global prices of major commodities such as oil, cotton, corn and wheat might increase supply-side inflation pressures throughout the world and might result in Turkish inflation exceeding the Central Bank's inflation target.
+The annual consumer price inflation reached 9.5% as of August 2014, which increase in inflation was principally due to an increase in the prices of core goods driven by the pass through to consumers of exchange rates and an increase in food prices caused by adverse weather conditions, but (partially due to declining oil prices) the annual consumer price inflation decreased to 8.2% by the end of 2014.
+Consumer price inflation exceeded the Central Bank's inflation target of 5.0% in 2014, though the Central Bank has again set the inflation target at 5.0% for 2015.
 Inflation-related measures that may be taken by the Turkish government in response to increases in inflation could have an adverse effect on the Turkish economy.
-If the level of inflation in Turkey were to fluctuate or increase significantly, then this could have a material adverse effect on the Group's business, financial condition and/or results of operations.
+If the level of inflation in Turkey were to continue to fluctuate or increase significantly, then this could have a material adverse effect on the Group's business, financial condition and/or results of operations.